Belgrave Hall: Museum

-After Margaret's death, the Hall was sold to Thomas Morley, a Leicester hosiery manufacturer, and in 1936 it was sold for £10,500 to the Corporation of Leicester, who opened it as a museum and public gardens.
+After Margaret's death the Hall was sold to Thomas Morley, a Leicester hosiery manufacturer.
+In 1936 it was sold again for £10,500 to the Corporation of Leicester, who opened it as a museum and public gardens.
 The museum was furnished to present a moderately well-to-do eighteenth and early-nineteenth century household.
 The furniture came from a wide variety of sources, some of it, such as the lion-mask chairs and settee in the Drawing Room, from much grander settings than this.
 A refit in 2005 added more details about the servants quarters and shows the contrasting lifestyles of an upper-middle-class family and domestic servants in Victorian society.

 On the opposite side of the road is the parkland running down to the river.
-This was at various times the gardens for Belgrave Hall and Belgrave House, but is now known as Belgrave Gardens, and is open to the public.
+This was at various times the gardens for Belgrave Hall and Belgrave House, but is now known as Belgrave Gardens and is open to the public.
 Two acres of gardens at the back of the Hall are open to public on Wednesdays and first full weekend of every month during summer season, which runs from April to September.
 These retain features first laid out by John Ellis in 1850, with formal garden features, walled kitchen gardens and glass houses.
-Former outbuildings have been converted to a small 'craft village'of six workshop units.
+Former outbuildings have been converted to a small "craft village" of six workshop units.
 The formal gardens now also contain statues and monuments from 'lost' Leicestershire Gardens, such as the memorial to Edward Holdsworth from Gopsall hall.

 Statues

-Four statues remain from an original collection of 16 that were bought by the Vanns some time before 1790.
+Four statues remain from an original collection of sixteen that were bought by the Vanns sometime before 1790.
 These appear to have been a diverse collection of mythological subjects bought in Italy by Colonel Hewitt of Stretton Hall, and bought from his estate by the Vanns.
-They were described by John Throsby in his 'Leicestershire Views' as being "Pomona; Diana; Flora; Ceres; Hercules; Venus; a Satyr; a Turk and his consort; two Emperors and a Pope".
+They were described by John Throsby in his Leicestershire Views as being "Pomona; Diana; Flora; Ceres; Hercules; Venus; a Satyr; a Turk and his consort; two Emperors and a Pope".
 Hannah Vann's will, at her death in 1842, notes the statues as items she hoped could stay in the family.
-Twelve appear to have been taken to Enderby by her heirs, where they were locally known as the 'Twelve Apostles', but have since been dispersed and mostly not been traced.
-Of the four that remain, perhaps because they were larger and less easily moved, two are in the formal gardens, and may be Throsby's 'Ceres' and 'Hercules'.
+Twelve appear to have been taken to Enderby by her heirs, where they were locally known as the "Twelve Apostles", but have since been dispersed and mostly not been traced.
+Of the four that remain, perhaps because they were larger and less easily moved, two are in the formal gardens, and may be Throsby's "Ceres" and "Hercules".
 The other two stand inside what were once the gates to Belgrave House, now part of Belgrave Gardens, and are both statues of the Greek god Telamon, but may be what Throsby describes as the two Emperors.